suhovius/KubeCake/README.md

 Observed github repository pull requests must trigger the webhooks, which schedule background job that performs pull request code reivew with Ollama prompts and adds comments to the pull request.

-Prompt templates should be able to be configure per each prevously synched repo by Super Admin.
+Prompt templates should be able to be configured/assigned per each prevously synched repo by Super Admin.
+Also multipe prompts and their execution order should be able to managed.
+So there must be manageable collection of diffrent prompts and ability to assign and arrange their order per each project.

+Also Admin Panel should show all the synched Github Repositories and Accounts data.

+#### *NOTE: Currently Admin Panel is just a template.
+View synched Accounts, Repositories and Prompts per Repo editing feature will be available before Hackathon project demonstration.
+Currently it uses hardcoded prompt template.*

 `Organization` (*INFO: Organizations and organization admins are currently out of scope*) presents business concept of some kind of corporate client of this admin panel.
 Organization has such related entites like: Github App configs, and authorized attached github repositories.